theupdateframework/rust-tuf/README.md

 ### Bugs

 This project has a **full disclosure** policy on security related errors.
 Please treat these errors like all other bugs and file a public issue.
+Errors communitcated via other channels will be immediately made public.

 ## Legal